DavidLMS/aphra/README.md

 - We first read the text from input.md.
 - Then, we translate the text from Spanish to English.
 - Finally, we print the translation to the console and save it to output.md.

-This approach is useful when you need to translate larger content or entire documents.

 ## Customizability and ideas for extensions